Skip to main content

 Summary for Senior Engineers

-• Cache Coherency means memory is not a single global pool; it’s a hierarchy of ownership.
+• Cache Coherency means memory is not a single global pool; it is a hierarchy of ownership.
+Every shared variable access in a multithreaded program involves the MESI protocol, whether you think about it or not.

 Next: Process Management